 Ceiling plaster keys reinforcement

-A test area will validate the method, which will be to soak the [lime] plaster keys and lath in areas of suspected broken or weakened keys with a diluted PVA glue solution, 3 parts water to 1 part PVA glue, a ratio commonly used on masonry walls before plastering.
+A test area will validate the method, which will be to soak the [lime] plaster keys and lath in areas of suspected broken or weakened keys with a diluted PVA glue solution, 3 parts water to 1 part PVA glue, a ratio commonly used on masonry walls before plastering (not to stick the plaster to the wall but to reduce the suction of the wall materials).
 Judging by the frothing that forms when mixing vigorously the glue appears to have some surfactants in it already or the PVA itself is a surfactant (PVA is a hydrophilic polymer), which is good because that will also aid penetration into the plaster and is what makes it a good wood and ceramics glue.
 I didn't see any signs that an additional wetting agent was needed but did research it and would probably try something like "GOLDEN Artist Colors Acrylic Flow Release" before trying Floetrol.
 The former product is more likely to be found in artist supplies stores than hardware stores.

 The diluted PVA should bind plaster that has, or started to, become fractured, particularly in the gaps between the laths where the keys tend to break.
 In the end, as a preventative measure, I decided to apply the treatment to the whole of the ceilings.
 From the test area the total volume required was estimated and then mixed as a single lot in a bucket.
 The job took a total of 7 litres of PVA glue (28 litres of the diluted emulsion) over approximately 30 square metres.
 I did not need the cross-linked PVA product at three times the price.
 Instead I paid AU$26 per 4 litre container.